Live concerts, a meteor shower, perfect days for outdoor adventures… August in Catalonia never gets boring!

 You’ll mostly want to go around in T-shirts and shorts day and night and wear your swimsuit a lot.
 You’ll need very little in the way of long sleeves and trousers, although a thin jacket might come in handy if it gets fresher than expected in the evening.

-If you’re going to the mountains, don’t forget a rainproof jacket and at least one warm top layer.
-We also advise you to pack a hat and a pair of trousers at least, not only shorts.
+If you’re going to the mountains, remember a rainproof jacket and at least one warm top layer.
+We also advise you to pack a hat and a pair of trousers, not only shorts.

-Sunscreen and aftersun are no brainers obviously, although you can pick them up at the supermarket or many corner stores, so no need for them to take up too much space in your luggage.
+Sunscreen and aftersun are no-brainers, obviously, although you can pick them up at the supermarket or many corner stores, so there is no need for them to take up too much space in your luggage.

 🩴 Footwear